-The function of conveyor pulley lagging is to increase friction with the conveyor belt while protecting the shell from damage.
+The function of conveyor pulley lagging is to increase friction with the industrial conveyor belt while protecting the shell from damage.
 There are several types of pulley lagging, including rubber and ceramic lagging.

 Each specific type of pulley lagging has different specifications and purposes which we go into more detail in this article.
 The ideal type of pulley lagging is highly dependent on the design and application of the conveyor.